-Trauma can be easily categorized into “Big T’s,” and “Little t’s” traumas.
+Trauma can be categorized into “Big T’s,” and “Little t’s” traumas.

-“Little t” traumas: are a accumulation or a series of traumatic or abusive events Several “Little t’s” can be described as a series of less traumatic events over a period of time.
+“Little t” traumas: are a accumulation or a series of traumatic or abusive events.
+Several “Little t’s” can be described as a series of less traumatic events over a period of time.
 Some of these events may not even be recognizable to the individual as a “Little t,” but remain as implicit memory.
-Some examples of “Little t” traumas include; childhood neglect and abuse, repeated verbal abuse from a close family member or authority figure, bullying, domestic abuse and complicated grief.
+Some examples of “Little t” traumas include; childhood neglect and abuse, repeated verbal abuse from a close family member or authority figure, bullying, domestic violence, witnessing violence to others, vicarious trauma, racial or ethnic discrimination, experiencing medical crisis and complicated grief.
 “Little t” traumas are more common than “Big T” traumas.
 In fact, people may not even identify them as traumatic.
 “Little t” traumas usually require more EMDR therapy sessions to process.

 How Does it Work?

 EMDR therapy can quickly stops the fight, flight and freeze response that has been activated and allows you to feel a greater sense of calm.
 We as humans are designed to heal, to recover and to flourish.
 EMDR therapy calms the amygdala in the brain that is our alarm center causing survival response of fight, flight and freeze.
 Many people who have experienced a life or death situation may feel depressed, afraid, lethargic, have shallow breathing, feel cold or paralyzed.
 They can feel immobile and may want to isolate themselves from others.
-EMDR therapy will help you to come out of the physiology of shock and the “preparation for death” state.
-EMDR therapy for single incident trauma is fast and effective.
-Clients can get relief quickly and their symptoms can often be treated in fewer than 10 sessions.
+EMDR therapy will help you to come out of the physiology of the shock response.
+EMDR therapy is a powerful and effective form of treatment to end suffering!